 After two years in Israel, Phil returned to the US and took a position as winemaker in Albuquerque, New Mexico for a short stint.
 In 1986 he returned to California and came to the Napa Valley becoming the winemaker for Napa Creek Winery.
 In the winter of 1990 Phil again saw Al Brounstein.
 Again, he asked if Al had something for him and this time, being intrigued, Al said yes, he did.

 Phil became the winemaker for Al on February 1st, 1991 and worked with Jerry Luper who was the consultant at the time.
-Phil continues to produce superior wines for Diamond Creek Vineyards with many wines scoring between 90 and to 100 points from many wine critics.
-He produces the Diamond Creek wines today, after setting a tone of softer wines in the 90's and rounder more complex wines in the 2000's.
-He strives today to make better and better wines by manipulating the vineyards and using modern techniques in wine making.
+Phil continued to produce superior wines for Diamond Creek Vineyards with many wines scoring between 90 and to 100 points from many wine critics.
+Phil is known for setting a tone of softer wines in the 90's and rounder more complex wines in the 2000's.
+He produced the Diamond Creek wines until, after, sadly, the passing of 1st, Al Brounstein and then Boots Brounstein in 2019.
+Phil consulted for the new owners for a year and is now free to focus on WaterMark Wine and our new 3 acre Howell Mountain Vineyard named Corilan.
+He strives today to make better and better wines by manipulating the vineyards and using modern techniques in viticulture.